AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/holiday-readiness.md

 activity: use
 exl-id: 7390d8ca-494e-4fe0-a4da-a03afd2ef8e2
 ---
-# MBI - Holiday Readiness
+# Holiday Readiness with MBI

 Leverage your eCommerce data for success during the holiday season.
 This webinar highlights some common seasonal analysis use cases and methods to address them using key MBI features, including: